altruios/namshubettulpa/public/namshubettuple/redeye.md

 "Just in case we forgot something,"
 ~Gerald said.~
 *Taking both carefully while also balancing a clipboard under his arm.*
-"Same timeframe as before - what was it this time?"
+"Same time frame as before - what was it this time?"
 ~Alacira asked.~
 "What?"
 "What was the thing in your head posing as this time?"